fabschurt/ansible-role-ubuntu-secure/README.md

     - only some vital output ports left open

 **ATTENTION&nbsp;:** immediately after you’ve applied this role to a host, you will be locked out of it (see the description of applied changes above).
-You will have to edit the connection attributes of the host in your inventory&nbsp;:
+I’m working on a solution in order to have all this handled automatically, but as a temporary workaround, you will have to edit the connection attributes of the host in your inventory&nbsp;:

 ```
 [group_name]